 However, Auckland is still worth a visit.
 I’ve written about Auckland before, and you’ll see that it’s not necessarily my favorite place either.
 Whether you like it or not, it is hard to not spend time in this city; sometimes out of necessity, sometimes because it’s convenient, sometimes because you realize it has everything.

-While Auckland technically consists of many neighborhoods, many regions, and stretches from the East to West of the North Island, the focus of this guide will be on the CBD (Central Business District), or what many would call the “downtown” area.
+While Auckland technically consists of many neighborhoods, many regions, and stretches from the East to West of the North Island, the focus of this guide to Auckland, New Zealand will be on the CBD (Central Business District), or what many would call the “downtown” area.
 This is where most tourists will stay and spend their time.